 Dr. Yuiko Asaba is a Marie Skłodowska-Curie Global Research Fellow at the Royal College of Music, London.
 Her current European Commission funded research project focuses on music, migration and global history, paying particular attention to Japanese Tango musicians in China, 1920-1945.
 Previous to this, her research looked at the cultural history of Tango’s internalisation in Japan from 1913 to the present day.
 The ethnographic and historical findings of this research have shaped her forthcoming monograph, Tango in Japan: Orchestrating and Performing a Distant Music (tentative title, 2021).
 Asaba’s research on the circulation of affect, aesthetic and morality surrounding Japanese tango music performance was published in the Ethnomusicology Forum (2019).
 Her essay on reflexivity and tango in Japan is forthcoming in an edited volume (Yusuke Wajima ed.
 2020, Introduction to the Cultural History of Popular Music: Re-Examining Postwar Japan, Minerva Shobo Japan), and her chapter on the development of tango as a global social dance genre is upcoming in The Oxford Handbook of Global Popular Music (Simone Krüger Bridge ed., Oxford University Press 2021).
 Yuiko Asaba is also a tango violinist and singer, who has worked professionally as a member of tango orchestras in Japan and Argentina, including the National Orchestra of Argentine Music ‘Juan de Dios Filiberto’.

-Prof. Robert Adlington is the Queen’s Anniversary Prize Chair in Contemporary Music at the University of Huddersfield.
+Prof. Robert Adlington is the Head of Research and Professor of Musicology at the Royal College of Music.
 He has published extensively on contemporary music, music and democracy, and avant-garde music and the 1960s.
 Robert Adlington’s monographs include The Music of Harrison Birtwistle (Cambridge University Press, 2000), Louis Andriessen: De Staat (Ashgate, 2004), and Composing Dissent: Avant-garde Music in 1960s Amsterdam (Oxford University Press, 2013).
 Prof. Adlington convenes various research projects, including Music and Democracy .